 The technology collects data that is personally identifiable even if obscured, de-identified, or anonymized after collection.

-☒ The technology raises reasonable concerns about impacts to civil liberty, freedom of speech or association, racial equity, or social justice.
+☐ The technology raises reasonable concerns about impacts to civil liberty, freedom of speech or association, racial equity, or social justice.

 What are the potential impacts on civil liberties through the implementation of this technology?
 How is the department mitigating these risks?